 The JCHC also recommended the establishment of a Virginia Stroke Systems Task Force (VSSTF).
 The Virginia Department of Health (VDH) has accepted this recommendation and the Heart Disease and Stroke Prevention program within the Division of Chronic Disease Prevention and Control will be managing the VSSTF on behalf of VDH; OEMS developed and maintains the State’s stroke triage plan and represents the OEMS as a standing member of the stroke task force.

-From July 2010 through June 2011 the EMS regions, through contract with the OEMS, will be developing regional stroke plans that are based on the State stroke plan (see link below.)
+The EMS regions, through contract with the OEMS, develop regional stroke plans that are based on the State stroke plan (see link below.)
 Regional plans incorporate each regions geographic variations and acute stroke care capabilities and resources.
 The goal of stroke triage is to direct acute strokes to designated stroke centers whenever possible.
-Designated stroke centers are those hospitals certified by the Joint Commission as “primary stroke centers.”
+Certified Stroke Centers are those hospitals certified by the Joint Commission , or other designating bodies such as DNV.GL or The Healthcare Facilities Accreditation Program.
+Virginia recognizes three levels of stroke certification that are consistent with the recommendations of the Brain Attack Coalition.
+They are Comprehensive Stroke Centers, Primary Stroke Centers and Acute Stroke Ready Hospitals.

 Links & Documents